kafka-ops/julie/docs/config-values.rst

 Important configuration values
 *******************************

-This page describe the most common configuration values for the Kafka Topology Builder, this values can be set within the topology-builder properties file.
+This page describe the most common configuration values for Julie Ops, this values can be set within the topology-builder properties file.

 Access control configuration
 -----------